About Vanderbilt Television

 And the best part of all, you can be a part of VTV!
 That’s right, you!
 We’re always looking for students interested in creating their own shows, or those who want to work on existing shows.
 It’s easier than you might think, it’s fun, and it’s a great way to get involved at Vanderbilt.

 For more information about VTV, stop by the studio or contact us by e-mail at VandyTV@gmail.com.
+You can also reach out to Carter Adkins (Station Manager) directly.

 How’d we get here?